NIHR open access policy

 - The above should not prevent researchers from also depositing a copy in their own institutional or another subject-based repository should they choose to do so, or be required to do so by their employing institution subject to any restrictions from the publishers.

 NIHR award holders may find it beneficial to work in cooperation with other research funders' approaches to open access (for example RCUK's OA Block Grant, or host organisation publication support schemes).
 The NIHR reserves the right to review how the funds are being utilised, but expects researchers and research bodies to make the most cost effective use of funding.

-As part of its long standing commitment to open access, the NIHR has purchased Supporters Scheme membership of BioMed Central.
-This entitles NIHR researchers to a 15% discount against publishing articles in a BioMed Central journal, though NIHR researchers remain free to approach any publisher within the scope of the wider policy.
-The NIHR supports the recommendation of the Finch Report over the establishment by research organisations of Institutional Publication Funds to meet the costs of APCs for open access publishing.
+As part of its long standing commitment to open access, the NIHR is a member of BioMed Central.
+This entitles NIHR researchers to a 15% discount against article processing charges for BioMed Central and SpringerOpen journals, although NIHR researchers are free to approach any publisher within the scope of the wider policy.
+The NIHR supports the recommendation of the Finch Report over the establishment by research organisations of Institutional Publication Funds to meet the costs of article processing charges for open access publishing.

 In common with the RCUK policy, DHSC and NIHR also recognises that copyright in the manuscript itself would normally remain with the author and this will continue.

 - For the purposes of this policy the NIHR considers that the ‘content’ of a paper includes, but is not limited to, the text, data, images and figures within a paper.

 - DH and NIHR will continue to work with the other funders of Europe PMC and Research Councils to ensure that the wider adoption of open access in the research community is managed in a sensitive and timely fashion.
 The NIHR will work with all parties to ensure that the researcher is not inconvenienced.